francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintA/global-artifacts/user_manual.md

 # Vehicle and Equipment Fleet Manager (VFM)

-When you open and login in the Software, there are 8 possible paths, the HRM can:
+When you open and login in the Software, (there are 8 possible paths) the HRM can:

 * See the Vehicles - The VFM can see the information of the Vehicles registered on the System and edit them.
 * Register a Vehicle - The VFM can register a new Vehicle for the System